justfifi17/Online-Calculator---Cloud-Infrastructure/README.md

-## Simple Calculator Using Javascript
+## Simple Online Calculator Using JavaScript

 ### Brief Introduction to the Work
 This simple, grid-based calculator has a clear display and responsive buttons for digits, operations, and special functions.
 The implementation focuses on usability and efficiency, ensuring users can perform calculations quickly and accurately.